Beacon-Lab-IR/armeria/Velociraptor/README.md

 Allow connection in your security devise to the URL: https://velociraptor.rbnetto.dev/

+Verify if the tool got blocked or  URL connection

 This is a valid service managed by us, which host the Velociraptor server.